-The Directors present their strategic report for Quilter Cheviot Limited (the "Company") for the year ended 31 December 2022.
+The Directors present their strategic report for Quilter Cheviot Limited (the "Company") for the year ended 31 December 2023.

-REVIEW OF THE BUSINESS AND PRINCIPAL ACTIVITY
+REVIEW OF THE BUSINESS AND PRINCIPAL ACTIVITIES

 The Company is registered in England and Wales and provides investment management services to private clients, charities, companies and institutions in the United Kingdom ("UK") through a network of offices in London and the regions.
-Investment management services are also provided by a branch in Jersey, Channel Islands.
 The Company also operates from a Dubai International Financial Centre ("DIFC") branch in the United Arab Emirates.

-The Company is authorised and regulated by the Financial Conduct Authority ("FCA") and is regulated by the Jersey Financial Services Commission ("JFSC") and the Financial Sector Conduct Authority in South Africa.
+The Company is authorised and regulated by the Financial Conduct Authority ("FCA") and the Financial Sector Conduct Authority in South Africa.
 The Company's DIFC branch is regulated by the Dubai Financial Services Authority.

-The Company grows its business organically by developing new client relationships direct with private clients and charities, and through a network of relationships with professional intermediaries such as financial advisers, lawyers and accountants.
-The growth strategy of the business also includes acquisitions.
+The Company grows its business both organically, by developing new client relationships direct with private clients and charities, and through a network of relationships with professional intermediaries such as financial advisers, lawyers and accountants, and through acquisitions.